planetary-research/pre-launch-website/docs/governance.md

 # Governance

-The journal is governed by the steering committee of XXXX, which is a non-profit association registered in France.
-The steering committee is responsible for overseeing all non-editorial functions of the journal, and is responsible for appointing the editor-in-chief and editors of the journal's editorial board.
-The editorial board retains complete editorial independence from the steering committee.
+The journal is governed by XXXX, which is a non-profit association registered in France whose mission is to support the dissemination of scientific research in the field of planetary science.
+The steering committee of the association is responsible for overseeing all non-editorial functions of the journal, and is responsible for appointing the editor-in-chief and editors of the journal's editorial board.
+The editorial board retains complete editorial independence from the association's steering committee.

 ## Steering committee members